-Construction union UCATT have warned that extra vigilance is needed to ensure that the construction of the Olympic Games is completed safely.
+The construction union UCATT has warned that extra caution is required to ensure that the Olympic Games are built safely.

-The union issued the warning after learning that the frequency of accidents on the Olympic Village is double the rate on the Olympic Park.
+The union issued the warning after discovering that the number of accidents on the Olympic Village is double that of the Olympic Park.

-Evidence shows that accident rates often increase on major projects during the final months, as there is a rush to finish the project.
-This can result in corners being cut on health and safety and workers being compelled to work excessive hours.
-Working excessive hours is a major factor in accidents as tiredness results in a greater number of mistakes occurring.
-The main construction phase of the Olympics is due to conclude this summer.
+Evidence suggests that accident rates on major projects often rise during the final months, as there is a rush to complete the project.
+As a result, health and safety standards may be compromised, and employees may be forced to work excessive hours.
+Working long hours is a major contributor to accidents because tiredness leads to a greater number of errors.
+The Olympics’ main construction phase is set to wrap up this summer.

-In recent weeks there has been growing reports of workers working excessive hours on the Olympics, especially on the Olympic Village.
+There have been numerous reports in recent weeks of workers working excessive hours on the Olympics, particularly in the Olympic Village.

-Despite the Olympic Village being a much simpler construction project than the Olympic Park, the level of accidents is much higher.
-UCATT has learned that the Accident Frequency Rate on the Olympic Village is 0.24 for every million man hours worked, compared to an AFR of 0.11 on the Olympic Park.
+Despite the fact that the Olympic Village is a much simpler construction project than the Olympic Park, the number of accidents is significantly higher.
+According to UCATT, the Accident Frequency Rate on the Olympic Village is 0.24 per million man hours worked, compared to 0.11 on the Olympic Park.

-Alan Ritchie , general secretary of UCATT, said: “It is essential that everyone involved in the Olympics makes every effort to ensure that accidents do not increase during the final months of this project.
-While accident rates are currently not high, it is all too common for these rates to increase dramatically in a rush to finish a project.
-That must not be allowed to occur on the Olympics.”
+“It is critical that everyone involved in the Olympics makes every effort to ensure that accidents do not increase during the final months of this project,” said Alan Ritchie, general secretary of UCATT.
+While accident rates are currently low, it is all too common for them to skyrocket in a rush to complete a project.
+That cannot be allowed to happen at the Olympics.”

-The Olympic Park is governed by strict rules agreed at the inception of the project arranged between the Olympic Delivery Authority and the construction unions.
-Titled the Memorandum of Agreement this ensure that workers are employed directly and that minimum construction wage rates are guaranteed.
-By ensuring that workers are directly employed problems associated with a highly casualised workforce have been avoided.
+The Olympic Park is governed by strict rules that were agreed upon at the start of the project by the Olympic Delivery Authority and the construction unions.
+The Memorandum of Agreement ensures that workers are directly employed and that minimum construction wage rates are guaranteed.
+Problems associated with a highly casualised workforce have been avoided by ensuring that workers are directly employed.

-Despite the Olympic Village also now being a publicly funded project the same rules do not apply to it, creating a more casualised environment, which impacts on safety levels.
-The level of casualisation are demonstrated by workforce surveys, which show that 82% of workers on the Olympic Park were receiving hourly pay above the London Living Wage rate of £7.85, however only 60% of the workforce on the Olympic Village report being paid the LLW or above.
+Despite the fact that the Olympic Village is now a publicly funded project, the same rules do not apply to it, creating a more relaxed environment that has an impact on safety levels.
+Workforce surveys show that 82 percent of workers on the Olympic Park were receiving hourly pay above the London Living Wage rate of £7.85, but only 60 percent of the workforce on the Olympic Village reported being paid the LLW or above.

-UCATT have been campaigning to have the Memorandum of Agreement applied to the Village to boost safety levels, regularise working practices and to ensure that the correct rates are applied to the work being undertaken.
+UCATT has been campaigning to have the Memorandum of Agreement applied to the Village in order to improve safety, standardise working practises, and ensure that the proper rates are applied to the work being done.

-Ritchie, added: “The Olympics demonstrates categorically that there is a clear link between casual working practices and accidents in the construction industry.
-It is essential that measures are taken to improve safety and working conditions on the Olympic Village.”
+“The Olympics demonstrate categorically that there is a clear link between casual working practises and accidents in the construction industry,” Ritchie added.
+It is critical that steps be taken to improve the Olympic Village’s safety and working conditions.”

-Despite the concerns about safety levels, on the whole the current safety record on the site is good, compared to many other construction projects.
-Currently there have been no fatal accidents on the Olympics and only a very small number of major injuries on the project.
+Despite concerns about safety levels, the site’s current safety record is good when compared to many other construction projects.
+There have been no fatal accidents on the Olympics so far, and only a small number of serious injuries.

-Earlier this week Dennis Hone, the new director of construction on the Olympics, launched a new safety awareness campaign for Olympic workers.
+Dennis Hone, the new director of construction for the Olympics, launched a new safety awareness campaign for Olympic workers earlier this week.